Jet broadening in dense inhomogeneous matter: Introduction

 In the current manuscript, we further develop the jet-tomography toolkit, and include the effects of the leading hydrodynamic gradients at all orders in the opacity expansion.
 The main result of this paper is the modification of the single parton transverse momentum distribution due to the evolution in a medium of finite longitudinal extension $L$.
 In the limit of a longitudinally uniform matter\footnote{An extension of \eqref{eq:global} to an arbitrarily $z$-dependence of the medium is given in \eqref{eq:non-static-result}.} it is given by \eqref{eq:compare_to_BDMPS} or \eqref{dNBDMPSZ}, and reads

 where the potential $\mathcal{V}(\tvec{x})$ describes the interaction of the parton with the matter, and $\mathcal{V}'(\tvec{x})\equiv\frac{\pa}{\pa\mu^2}\mathcal{V}(\tvec{x})$.
 This potential is fixed by the medium model and can be related to an effective dipole cross-section.
+Here, we model the matter with a background field produced by color sources with number density $\r$ and screened at distances of order $\frac{1}{\m}$.
 The formula \eqref{eq:global} describes the momentum distribution for a final state parton, after it has been produced from an initial hard process (with large energy $E$), described by $\frac{d\cN^{0}}{d^2\tvec{p}dE}$, and propagated through a static longitudinally uniform medium with finite transverse gradients $\tvec \na \r$ and $\tvec \na \mu^2$ of the medium parameters.
 The primary effect of the gradient terms is to generate a non-trivial angular dependence in the resulting parton distribution.

 The present manuscript details the derivation of \eqref{eq:global} in two commonly-employed jet quenching formalisms and discusses its properties.
 In Section~\ref{sec:OE}, following the previous work done in~\cite{Sadofyev:2021ohn}, we provide a derivation of \eqref{eq:global} in the GLV framework, performing a resummation of the associated opacity series.
 In Section~\ref{ref:BDMPS} we show how the same result can be obtained within the amplitude-level resummed framework introduced by Baier, Dokshitzer, Mueller, Peigné, Schiff, and Zakharov (BDMPS-Z)~\cite{Baier:1996kr,Zakharov:1996fv}.
 Finally, in Section~\ref{ref:pheno} we explore the properties of \eqref{eq:global} in a manner suitable for direct future applications\footnote{For a reader interested in immediate phenomenological applications and not in the technical derivation, \eqref{eq:global} (or its generalization \eqref{eq:non-static-result}) and Section~\ref{ref:pheno} contain all the necessary information.} in commonly used jet quenching models~\cite{Caucal:2019uvr,Casalderrey-Solana:2014bpa,Sievert:2019cwq,Putschke:2019yrg,He:2015pra}.
 We summarize our findings and discuss future avenues of research in Section~\ref{ref:conclusion}.
 Some additional technical details are included into two appendices.